Unidocs1/sphinx_repo_manager/source/eula/axr_1.0.1.md

 Version: 1.0.1, Updated: 2021-08-06

 Please read this Agreement carefully.
-It is a legal document that explains your rights and obligations related to your use of AcceleratXR™ Technology and related content.
+It is a legal document that explains your rights and obligations related to your use of Xsolla Backend™ Technology and related content.
 By downloading or using this software or any related content, you are agreeing to be bound by the terms of this Agreement.
 If you do not or cannot agree to the terms of this Agreement, please do not download or use this